muziejus/javascripting-english-major/9-dataset.md

 In this way, `prologueText` would be an array of arrays.
 That sounds like a good way to do things, but I don’t like the line array as a line of strings.
-It would be better if it were an array of objects, or word-objects, like this:
+It would be better if it were an array of `Object`s, or word-`Object`s, like this:

 ```javascript
 let line1;